prephalia/OfflineRogueEditor/README.md

 ## Using the tool for the Official Pokerogue's version

+**Remember to make backups of your unaltered data before editing it!**

 - Go into `compiled/` and copy the `patch/` folder into the root directory of the official pokerogue's build;
 - Enter the patch folder that you just copied in the pokerogue directory and run as administrator `patcher.exe`;
 - Run pokerogue as instructed in their github repo.
 Press M and press Manage Data, you'll get two export options: